 “Is My Battery Still Safe to Use?”

-If you ever ask yourself this question, the answer is probably no.
+If you ever ask yourself this question, the answer is likely no.

 If you handle a healthy battery properly, it should never set on fire.
 But when you have a battery with a dented corner, or one of the cells with unusually high IR, the risk increases exponentially.

-Nobody can tell you if a battery is going to explode, but would you risk your house over a damaged $20 Lipo battery?
+Nobody can tell you if a battery is going to explode, and the responsibility is yours when it comes to safety.
+Always be on the conservative side when it comes to LiPo.
+Would you risk your house over a damaged $20 Lipo battery?
+I guess not.

 Edit History